rabidaudio/rabidaudio/README.md

 ## Analysis / Experiments

 - [an analysis](https://github.com/rabidaudio/pwd) of brute-forcing zip file passwords in Go
-- [an analysis](https://github.com/rabidaudio/alphabetical-words) of all the words in the English language who's letters are in alphabetical order, such as "almost".
+- [an analysis](https://github.com/rabidaudio/alphabetical-words) of all the words in the English language whose letters are in alphabetical order, such as "almost".
 The longest is a tie between "billowy" and "beefily".
 - [a proof by brute force](https://github.com/rabidaudio/10958-problem) of the [10958 problem](https://arxiv.org/abs/1302.1479)

 ## Talks